 EDU 534.
 Advanced Seminar: Preparing the Portfolio.
 1.

-The second section of this seminar provides students with the opportunity to synthesize the content and skills acquired during their graduate studies as they begin to assemble their graduate portfolio.
+The seminar provides students with the opportunity to synthesize the content and skills acquired during their graduate studies as they begin to assemble their graduate portfolio.

 EDU 536.
 Presenting the Portfolio.
 1.